 Essential Camping Gear:

-These are the bare necessities for camping.
+These are the bare minimum necessary items for camping.
 More listed under Extras, below, to make your campsite extra comfy.
 Try to use what you have and see how it goes.
-For example, you don’t necessarily need to upgrade to a 4 person tent when you have a kid.
+For example, you don’t necessarily need to upgrade to a 4 person family tent when you have a kid.
 If you already had 2 small tents, try those for one camping trip first.
-It can actually help one parent get better sleep (solo!) and then trade the next night.
+It can actually help one parent get better sleep (solo in their own tent!) and then trade the next night.